OpenRadioss/ModelExchange/Contributing.md

        * `git add <filename>` to mark files as resolved (do not commit)
        * `git rebase --continue`

-6. If GitHub ModelExchange repository is more recent than your main, you need to rebase your development branch with upstream.

-       git rebase upstream main

-7. upload them on GitHub
+6. Upload your changes to GitHub

-        git push -f origin main
+        git push -f origin [dev Branch]

-* On GitHub Web, create a "Pull Request" with your branch and commit to bring your changes into the main repository
+* On GitHub Web, create a "Pull Request" from your branch to bring your changes into the main repository

 ## Acceptance of Pull Request